languagetool-org/languagetool/trunk/JLanguageTool/README.txt

    -usability: pressing Esc too long will close both dialogs, should close only one

 TODO:
+ -use Java 1.5 enums
- -add more rules, especially agreement stuff
+ -use Java 1.5 generics everywhere (maybe also instead of arrays) -add more rules, especially agreement stuff
  -see "TODO" in the source
  -create abstract SentenceRule and TextRule classes to get rid of reset() method?